akarimp/Oceanlyz/docs/2_Getting_Started_Matlab.rst

 GNU Octave users need to install/load GNU Octave Signal package (https://gnu-octave.github.io/packages/signal) for running the OCEANLYZ spectral analysis.
 It gives OCEANLYZ access to GNU Octave Welch's power spectral density calculation.
 However, GNU Octave Signal package is not required for zero-crossing analysis.
-The list of the GNU Octave's installed packages can be found by running the following command in the Command Window:
+To find the list of the GNU Octave's pre-installed packages, run the following command in the Command Window:

 .. code:: octave